y-stack/y-stack.github.io/_posts/2019-12-04-developing-on-kubernetes-locally-with-k3s.md

 ## What is k3s

+K3s doesn't come with provisioning for your OS.

 What k3s targets that we don't actually care about is to be persistent.
 Server and nodes survive machine restarts and can be upgraded.

 The [k3s docs](https://k3s.io/) has a nice graphic.

-## What k3s isn't

-K3s doesn't come with provisioning for your OS, unless your os is Linux.
-For linux there's an [install.sh]() in the main repo.

-For Max you'll have to host

 ## How to select a VM on Mac

 Here I hope that the audience has more ideas than we've come up with.

 From our experiences with Minikube we've actually ruled out VirtualBox.
-Switching to [Minikube's hyperkit driver]() reduces CPU load significantly.
+Switching to [Minikube's hyperkit driver](https://minikube.sigs.k8s.io/docs/reference/drivers/hyperkit/) reduces CPU load significantly.
-Thus for k3s we found ourselves looking for linux running on Hyperkit, and the (only?) option we found was [Multipass]().
+Thus for k3s we found ourselves looking for linux running on Hyperkit, and the (only?) option we found was [Multipass](https://github.com/CanonicalLtd/multipass/).

 ### Our experiences with Multipass